Major Burns: Professional career

+Chicago Bears

 Burns signed with the Chicago Bears as an undrafted free agent on May 8, 2025.
 He was waived on August 12 with an injury designation and reverted to injured reserve the following day.
 On August 21, Burns was waived from injured reserve with a settlement.

+Houston Gamblers

+On March 10, 2026, Burns signed with the Houston Gamblers of the United Football League (UFL).
+He was named to the All-UFL team, and led the league in interceptions.

+Miami Dolphins

+On June 15, 2026, Burns signed with the Miami Dolphins.
+On August 30, he was waived as part of final roster cuts and re-signed to the practice squad.